 Sven Raphael Schneider gave us advice for when the winter months are harsher on our skin: “During the winter, the dry air is hard on our skin.
 Add jojoba oil to your lotion.
 It’s inexpensive, and your skin will be supple, well-hydrated, and just feel great.”

-One addition I’d suggest for your skincare routine would be to add in a charcoal mask.
-There are many different options available, but I prefer a skin mask I can put on myself versus one that comes pre-designed.
+Also, you can add in a charcoal mask.
 It will moisturize, heal, and re-energize your skin so you’ll look (and feel) fresher than ever.
 I’ll include my favorite charcoal mask option in the tools of the trade section below.

 Tools of the trade:

 I’ve mentioned before just how important a good skincare routine is to men’s grooming, but let me say it for those dudes in the back: START A MEN’S SKINCARE ROUTINE.
-That’s why it makes sense I’d include Geologie’s Personalized Skincare as the best men’s skincare products on the market.
+That’s why it makes sense I’d include Geologie’s Personalized Skincare as one of the best men’s skincare products on the market.
+They’re constantly producing new products and refining their old ones.
 And the best part, everything is designed for you.

 Captain Fawcett Beard Oil